chengjwkk/SparseDiff/README.md

 Thank you for reviewing our **Neurips 2025** manuscript: 📄 *"Sparse Diffusion Autoencoder for Test-time Adapting Prediction of Spatiotemporal Dynamics"*

-This repository contains the implementation of **SparseDiff**, a novel approach for learning and predicting the evolution of complex dynamical systems using multiscale diffusion-based autoencoders.
+This repository contains the implementation of **SparseDiff**, a novel Sparse Diffusion Autoencoder that efficiently predicts spatiotemporal dynamics and dynamically self-adjusts at test-time.

 ![image](assets/SparseDiff.png)